-- Provides food for shelters and mass feeding sites. - Provides food for distribution directly to households. - Provides disaster food benefits.
+- Providing food for shelters and mass feeding sites. - Providing food for distribution directly to households. - Providing disaster food benefits.

 The Department for Community Based Services (DCBS) has the primary responsibility for providing emergency food assistance in Kentucky.
-DCBS is responsible for the design of a food benefit disaster plan, evaluation of the need for disaster food benefits or other feeding programs during a disaster, making a request to FNS to operate a DFBP, implementing the DFBP, conducting post-disaster reviews, and reporting the findings to FNS.
+DCBS is responsible for the design of a food benefit disaster plan, evaluation of the need for disaster food benefits or other feeding programs during a disaster, making a request to FNS to operate and implementing the D-SNAP, conducting post-disaster reviews, and reporting the findings to FNS.